mmgrt/Tweety/README.md

   - **SubscriptionsManager**: Subscribe to a webhook, Unsubscribe, or Check if the user is already subscribed or not.

-  - **WebhookInterceptor**: Handles the *Challenge Response Check (CRC)* [ref](https://dev.twitter.com/webhooks/securing#required-challenge-response-check)  requests from Twitter and invoking `Action<DirectMessageEvent>` if received a direct message webhook event after chcecking if the event is really from Twitter or not [ref](https://dev.twitter.com/webhooks/securing#validating-the-signature-header).. will return a `Tupel: (bool handled, HttpResponseMessage response)`, if handled, then return the response to the client, otherwise, you've to handle the request.
+  - **WebhookInterceptor**: Handles the *Challenge Response Check (CRC)* [ref](https://dev.twitter.com/webhooks/securing#required-challenge-response-check)  requests from Twitter and invoking `Action<DirectMessageEvent>` if received a direct message webhook event after chcecking if the event is really from Twitter or not [ref](https://dev.twitter.com/webhooks/securing#validating-the-signature-header).. will return a `InterceptionResult`, if IsHandled is true, then return the response to the client, otherwise, you've to handle the request.

   - **TweetyAuthContext**: Containes the needed information to perform authorizerd Twitter requests, i.e. Consumer Key/ Secret, Access Token/ Secret.

   - **DirectMessageSender**: Provides an easy way to send Direct Messages to a Twitter user by screen name.

-# Sample: Registerig a Webhook:
+# Example: Registerig a Webhook:
   ```csharp
        TweetyAuthContext authContext = new Tweety.Authentication.TweetyAuthContext()
        {